You can read Part One of A Tale of Gluten Freedom here.

 The CT didn’t reveal a thing, so my doctor referred me to a gastroenterologist, a visit that took months to coordinate.
 While I waited for my appointment day to arrive, I sat with the unsettling idea that my doctor had missed something.
 As I worried, my grandma came across a magazine article about tummy troubles associated with gluten.
 She photocopied the page and sent it to me.
 I read the article, scoffed a bit, and then wondered.
 I paid attention to my body in a new way after that–what I put into it and how I felt after.
 I noticed the pain worsened when I ate wheat-heavy foods, but not to the degree that I believed wheat or gluten was the source of the problem.
 I thought perhaps it simply exacerbated a different problem.

 She seemed bothered by my words and I was thrown off a bit because I didn’t really know why a doctor would say something like that.
 (I was only answering her question as best I could, wasn’t I?).
 I assured her I was not trying to self-diagnose and I was not saying wheat was the source of the problem.
-I was saying I noticed when I ate wheat-heavy foods, the pains got worse.
+But the pain intensified when I ate sandwiches and muffins, but were milder again on days I ate things like soup or salad.
 They were still very much present on all other days too, though, so I couldn’t make sense of the connection.

 After all that, she clicked away on her computer and slowly turned to face me and said simply: “You have IBS.”

 She handed me paper after paper of information about FODMAPS, elimination diets, and fiber supplementation.
 I was somewhere else completely as she spoke–back in High School and those nauseating days where pain and suffering of a different sort plagued me, and I was again humiliated because didn’t I already know this about myself—that I had IBS?
 But if that was the problem, then why didn’t dairy trigger the problem like it used to?
-These new pains were very different than bloating, cramping and nausea that betrayed the lactose intolerance of my younger years.
-I was snapped back to the present when the doctor told me she was reluctant to order a test for Celiac Disease.
-She told me she was certain that I did not have it, but would order it anyway.
-She stood up, opened the door, and as she went, she urged me to follow the FODMAPS diet for six weeks and see how I did with wheat after that.
+These new pains were very different than bloating, cramping and nausea that accompanied the lactose intolerance of my younger years.